-OPTION DESCRIPTION This option is only available for systems running QNX. -ologger,io=[level] This option enables the logging of IO events in vari- able levels of verbosity.
-If no option is specified then the level will default to 1 and the event name and its size in bytes will be displayed.
-If 2 is specified then the format is displayed.
-If 3 is specified then the da- ta payload will be dumped to the standard output in both hexadecimal and character formats. -ologger,data This option enables the logging of data change events as they occur.
-The data key that has been changed is displayed to standard output. -ologger,perf This option enables the logging of performance da- ta to the standard output (or file if perf_file is used).
-If a value of 0 is specified to the perf op- tion then performance logging is enabled, but the capture of data is not immediately started and can be toggled using the gra.perf_state action.
-If the value is set to 1 or is not specified, then perfor- mance data will be immediately captured.
-For ex- ample sbengine -ologger,perf=1 will en- able performance logging with the immediate cap- ture of performance metrics. -ologger,perf_file=[filename] This option specifies a path in the file system to di- rect the performance data output to.
-The directory path to the file must already exist and the contents of the file will be overwritten on each invocation of sbengine. -ologger,perf_buffer=[bytes] This option will buffer all performance logging out- put to an allocated in-memory buffer and only flush the output when the buffer content is full.
-The num- ber of bytes allocated for the buffer are provided by the option to the argument.
-If the buffer size is 0 or invalid, then 4K will be allocated for the buffer. -ologger,perf_event_prefix=[prefix] This option specifies the prefix to use in the perf event name.
-This defaults to perf. -ologger,perf_filter=[keyword] This option enables filtering of perf types based on the keyword provided.
+PLUGIN OPTION DESCRIPTION A valid command would be: -ologger,out- put=/logs/log-%D-%T.txt, provided the /logs/ di- rectory existed prior to runtime. perf This option enables the logging of performance data to the standard output (or file if perf_file is used).
+If a value of 0 is specified to the perf option then performance logging is enabled, but the capture of data is not immediately started and can be toggled using the gra.perf_state action.
+If the value is set to 1 or is not specified, then performance data will be immediately captured.
+For example -ologger,perf=1 will enable performance logging with the immediate capture of performance metrics. perf_buffer=[bytes] This option will buffer all performance logging output to an allocated in-memory buffer and only flush the output when the buffer content is full.
+The number of bytes allocated for the buffer are provided by the option to the argument.
+If the buffer size is 0 or invalid, then 4K will be allocated for the buffer. perf_event_prefix=[prefix] This option specifies the prefix to use in the perf event name.
+This defaults to perf. perf_file=[filename] This option specifies a path in the file system to direct the performance data output to.
+The directory path to the file must already exist and the contents of the file will be overwritten on each invocation of sbengine. + At the beginning of the file name will append to the log file, otherwise the file will be overridden on each invocation of sbengine. %D in the filename will be replaced by a date stamp with YYYY-MM-DD format. %T in the filename will be replaced by a 24h time stamp with HHMMSS format.
+Both %D and %T may be used on the same filename.
+A valid command would be: -ologger,per- f_file=/logs/perf-%D-%T.plog , provided the / logs/ directory existed prior to runtime. perf_filter=[keyword] This option enables filtering of perf types based on the keyword provided.
 The sb_Event type cannot be filtered out.
 This is because Storyboard engine is event based, and everything that happens is tied back to the event that kicked things off.
 Multiple keywords can be specified.
-Filtered types are delim- ited by a ':'. sbengine -ologger, perf, per- f_filter=sb_RenderExtension Each key- word can also be negated by the '^' sym- bol.
-Therefor we could ignore all render ex- tension types by passing in the following com- mand: sbengine -ologger, perf, per-
+Filtered types are de-